Blaise Pascal: Probability

-Pascal's development of probability theory was his most influential contribution to mathematics.
-Originally applied to gambling, today it is extremely important in economics, especially in actuarial science.
+In 1654, prompted by his friend the Chevalier de Méré, Pascal corresponded with Pierre de Fermat on the subject of gambling problems, and from that collaboration was born the mathematical theory of probability.
+The specific problem was that of two players who want to finish a game early and, given the current circumstances of the game, want to divide the stakes fairly, based on the chance each has of winning the game from that point.
+From this discussion, the notion of expected value was introduced.
 John Ross writes, "Probability theory and the discoveries following it changed the way we regard uncertainty, risk, decision-making, and an individual's and society's ability to influence the course of future events."
+Pascal, in the Pensées, used a probabilistic argument, Pascal's wager, to justify belief in God and a virtuous life.
 However, Pascal and Fermat, though doing important early work in probability theory, did not develop the field very far.
 Christiaan Huygens, learning of the subject from the correspondence of Pascal and Fermat, wrote the first book on the subject.
 Later figures who continued the development of the theory include Abraham de Moivre and Pierre-Simon Laplace.

-In 1654, prompted by his friend the Chevalier de Méré, he corresponded with Pierre de Fermat on the subject of gambling problems, and from that collaboration was born the mathematical theory of probabilities.
-The specific problem was that of two players who want to finish a game early and, given the current circumstances of the game, want to divide the stakes fairly, based on the chance each has of winning the game from that point.
-From this discussion, the notion of expected value was introduced.
-Pascal later (in the Pensées) used a probabilistic argument, Pascal's wager, to justify belief in God and a virtuous life.
-The work done by Fermat and Pascal into the calculus of probabilities laid important groundwork for Leibniz' formulation of the calculus.
+The work done by Fermat and Pascal into the calculus of probabilities laid important groundwork for Leibniz's formulation of the calculus.